abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ## Using **dumpclip**: streaming clipboard updates

 The second iteration of **dumpclip** involved using Win32 APIs.
-I've used [`AddClipboardFormatListener`][AddClipboardFormatListener] to register a callback for clipboard changes in C#, then retrieved & dumped clipboard contents as the new content came in.
+I've used [`AddClipboardFormatListener`][AddClipboardFormatListener] to register a callback for clipboard changes in C#, then retrieved & dumped its content as the new content came in.

 ```powershell
 > dumpclip.v2.exe --listen